 F.L.O.R.A will be used to house a researcher for a short period of time that will be studying the biodiversity of the park, furthermore will be using the new weather station introduced by F.L.O.R.A.
 Housing a bird simulator, bird houses, working and projection space, and bird watching spaces, the project seeks to be immersed within nature and to create an ecological interactive prototype.

 IAAC has a close relationship with the community of architecture in Barcelona and Europe, and its recommendations are heard in most cases for the development of architectural practices or collaborations by our students.
-Specifically for the development of the MAEBB, the IAAC has agreements to carry out practices (following the selection criteria of each company) with:
+Specifically for the development of the MAEBB, the IAAC has agreements to carry out practices (following the selection criteria of each company).

 Fab Lab House by IAAC